apache/iotdb/docs/Documentation/UserGuide/3-Operation Manual/4-Data Query.md

 ```
 which means:

 The selected device is ln group wf01 plant wt01 device; the selected timeseries is "status" and "temperature".
-The SQL statement requires the first 10 columns of the query result be returned.
+The SQL statement requires the first 10 rows of the query result be returned.

 The result is shown below: